Hip, Knee, Foot & Shoulder Injury

 Here’s more info…

-Recent research documents chiropractic effectiveness, safety, and cost savings
+Chiropractic effectiveness, safety, and cost savings – the latest research

 “Dr. Lavine’s treatment addresses several conditions that I developed early: fibromyalgia, chronic back pain, knee pain, and foot problems.
 You’d think I was a walking disaster!
 But at 61 I lead an active life and manage quite well.
 I don’t need pain medicines and my overall health is better.
 I can work long days reading, writing, teaching, and making jewelry– all of which I love.”